axl880/ProjectSDT/README.md

-# ProjectSDT Software Development Tools:
+# ProjectSDT Software Development Tools by Alex Garcia:
 This project aims to provide additional practice on common software engineering SPRINT 4

 it’s time to apply the knowledge and skills you’ve acquired to a project: building and deploying a web application dashboard to a cloud service.